DonKracho/ESPHome-external-component-for-iPixel-ble-devices/docs/IPIXEL_COMMANDS_DEMYSTIFIED.md

 ```

 ### Firmware Versions
-when the IPixel App connecte it starts this version gettee two times.
+after the iPixel App connected to the device it sends a version getter two times.

 ```
 struct notify_firmWare_versions {